 This morning we visit the cave village of Khndzoresk comprising over 400 cave dwellings hewn into the soft rock along the canyon walls.
 Heading north to Yerevan, we will then explore the Monastery of Noravank, one of the most splendid monuments of medieval Armenia, built in a narrow gorge and surrounded by sheer brick-red cliffs.
 From here, we continue to Areni considered the cradle place of wine making in the world and where you will have a wine-tasting opportunity.
 Our final stop this day is at the Monastery of Khor Virap, and from where we will see the spectacular vista of Mount Ararat.
 Overnight Yerevan.

 For the remaining days, Armenia's capital Yerevan will serve as our base from which to explore the local sights.
-Our first visit will be to Garni, site of the Roman Temple of the Sun built in the 1st century.
+Our first visit will be to the UNESCO World Heritage site of Geghard, a magnificent monastery partly carved out of a mountain.
+We will also visit Garni, site of the Roman Temple of the Sun built in the 1st century.
 Soon after, Armenia adopted Christianity and the temple became the summer residence of Armenian royalty.
 Featuring a sacrificial fire pit and Roman bathhouse within the complex, the temple was destroyed by an earthquake in the 17th century and was reconstructed from its ruins within the last forty years.
-We will also visit the UNESCO World Heritage site of Geghard, a magnificent monastery partly carved out of a mountain.
-Returning to Yerevan will will visit the Noy Brandy Factory for a tour.
+We also visit the Museum of History, which hosts the oldest shoe in the world - dating from 3500 BC.
 Overnight in Yerevan.

 Day 18: Yerevan